dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 ### 1.4.2. `10 Setup App Registrations.ps1`

 Please run the script [10 Setup App Registrations.ps1](../lab/10%20Setup%20App%20Registrations.ps1).
-It creates all the applications in each Azure tenant defined in the [Azure.yml](../source/Global/Azure.yml) file.
-Then it assigns these apps very high privileges as they are used to control and export the tenant.
-The app `M365DscLcmApplication` will be used by the Azure DevOps build agent(s) to put your tenant into the desired state.
-For each app, a service principal is created in Exchange Online.
+It creates all the required applications in each Azure tenant defined in the [Azure.yml](../source/Global/Azure.yml) file.
+Then it assigns these apps very high privileges as they are used to control and export the tenant later.

+- The app `M365DscSetupApplication` is used to do the initial setup of the environment.
+In theory it is also possible to do this with a Entra ID user but usually authentication requirements interfere or stop the automation process.
+- The app `M365DscLcmApplication` will be used by the Azure DevOps build agent(s) to put your tenant into the desired state.
+For each app, a service principal is created in Exchange Online as well.
+- The `M365DscExportApplication` application will be only used by the export pipeline.
+Exporting will be explained in #TODO.

 > :information_source: To clean up the tenant if you don't want to continue the project, use the script [98 Cleanup App Registrations.ps1](../lab//98%20Cleanup%20App%20Registrations.ps1).

 The App ID and the plain-text secrets are shown on the console in case you want to copy them.
-They are also written encrypted to the [Azure.yml](../source/Global/Azure.yml) file.
+They are also written to the [Azure.yml](../source/Global/Azure.yml) file but  encrypted.
 The file is then committed and pushed to the code repository.

-> :warning: The password for encrypting the app secret is taken from the [Datum.yml](../source//Datum.yml) file.
+> :warning: The password for encrypting the app secrets is taken from the [Datum.yml](../source//Datum.yml) file.
 This is not a secure solution and only meant to be used in a proof of concept.
 For any production related tenant, the pass phrase should be replaced by a certificate.

 After the script has created the applications and added the information to the [Azure.yml](../source/Global/Azure.yml) file, it will commit and push the changes to the Git repository.